jaechow/info/README.md

 defaults write com.apple.desktopservices DSDontWriteNetworkStores -bool FALSE
 ```

-#### Deleting All Instances of a File in a Directory and Its Subdirectories on Mac
+#### Deleting All Instances of a File in a Directory and Its Subdirectories
 For example, to find and delete all the `.DS_Store` files in the current folder and all subfolders:
 ```shell
 find . -name ".DS_Store" -delete